Milford Lab: Outreach and Partnerships

 Click the title bar to read about the subject

-The first meeting of the Milford Aquaculture Seminar was held in 1975, and was a small gathering of Milford researchers and shellfish growers who convened to address issues of concern to the industry.
-Since that time the meeting has expanded in size and breadth to include participants from private companies, extension programs, universities, and local high schools.
+The first Milford Aquaculture Seminar (MAS) was held in 1975.
+It was a small gathering of Milford researchers and shellfish growers who convened to discuss issues of concern to the aquaculture industry.
+Since then, the meeting has expanded in size and breadth to include scientific/academic communities, managers and the public.

 The Flatfish Biology Conference welcomes platform and poster presentations addressing any aspect of flatfish research (e.g., biology, ecology, aquaculture, stock assessment, physiology etc.) from all regions and international locales.
 First held in 1986, the conference is convened by the NEFSC every 2-3 years, and facilitates information transfer among scientists and between research facilities.
 A steering committee comprising NEFSC and non-NEFSC scientists provide oversight.
 Conference proceedings are published as an online NEFSC Reference Document to ensure access to the agenda and abstracts and for historical documentation.
 The upcoming “30th anniversary” Flatfish Biology Conference will be held on December 6th and 7th, 2016 in Westbrook CT.
 Professional and student flatfish researchers are invited to participate.

 An important aspect of the research activities at the Milford lab is public outreach.
 One part of this outreach is an annual open house event, typically held in early to mid-October.
 The open house provides a unique opportunity for the public to tour the lab, meet directly with scientists, and see first-hand the types of research projects that are conducted.
 The lab is divided into a series of “Stations” each summarizing a research topic, and each with a researcher on hand to present material and answer questions.
 Highlights include the “Touch Tank”, Fish Printing, and the lab’s history.